 Where to eat in Lisbon

 Probably the best traditional restaurant in Lisbon is Pateo 13 which is set in the heart of Alfama.
 It offers incredible fish meals and the dishes are always fresh and tasty.
-There you even have the option to choose the fish that you want to be cooked for you.
+You even have the option to choose the fish that you want to be cooked for you.
 The restaurant is not expensive, but there might be lines of people waiting to be seated.

 Another place to try the incredible Portuguese cuisine is the Mesa De Frades, which is located in an old chapel and known for its fascinating Fado shows.
 The price per meal there is higher, but the live performance is absolutely worth it.